-- The groundwater could rise up and cause a flood your home
+- The groundwater could rise and cause a flood in your home

 - The air around your home contains moisture, and that humidity tends to remain as close to the ground as possible.

-- You have a number of pipes and tubes in your home, and these can often break and leak into your crawl space.
+- You have several pipes and tubes in your home, and these can often break and leak into your crawl space.

-This moisture can pose a serious health risk to anyone in your household.
-You will sometimes find things like, bugs, insects, rats, and other health risks tend to live in a damp or wet crawl space.
+This moisture can pose a severe health risk to anyone in your household.
+You will sometimes find bugs, insects, rats, and other health risks that tend to live in a damp or wet crawl space.
 If the infestation of your crawl space continues, you may find that you are facing serious health problems thanks to the many germs and creatures that are growing in your crawl space.

-There are many materials that are used for constructing a home, and a lot of these materials can be damaged by the moisture in your crawl space.
-The wood used for framing your house is just one of these materials, and wood that gets damp from the moisture in your crawl space will end up rotting, which could seriously compromise the structural integrity of your floors and walls.
-This rotten wood also attracts termites and other bugs that would love to make their home beneath your home.
+Many materials are used for constructing a home, and many of these materials can be damaged by the moisture in your crawl space.
+The wood used for framing your house is just one of these materials, and wood that gets damp from the humidity in your crawl space will end up rotting, which could seriously compromise the structural integrity of your floors and walls.
+This rotten wood also attracts termites and bugs that would love to make their home beneath your home.

 Tell me more about the crawl space vapor barrier…

-As your hot water heater system heats the water, it runs that hot water through the pipes in your crawl space.
-During cold weather, the cold air could condense on the water heater and pipes, which not only forms moisture and condensation on the outside of the pipes and heater, but could actually cause them to break or leak.
+As your water heater system heats the water, it runs that hot water through the pipes in your crawl space.
+During cold weather, the cold air could condense on the water heater and lines, which not only forms moisture and condensation on the outside of the pipes and heater but could cause them to break or leak.

-However, when it comes to keeping your crawl space dry, it is hard to know what to do.
-In order to keep air from flowing into your crawl space, you have to block off all of the vents leading in and out of your house.
+However, it is hard to know what to do when keeping your crawl space dry.
+To keep air from flowing into your crawl space, you have to block off all of the vents leading in and out of your house.
 There are a couple of problems that arise when you do so:

-The material used to insulate the vents will end up getting saturated and soaked with water, which will cause them to fall apart and break.
+The material used to insulate the vents will get saturated and soaked with water, which will cause them to fall apart and break.

-When you need to do any work in your crawl space, you have a hard time removing the insulation material and gaining access to your crawl space.
+When you need to do any work in your crawl space, you have difficulty removing the insulation material and gaining access to your crawl space.

 This is where the crawl space vapor barrier comes in…

-A crawl space vapor barrier is a solution that will allow you to insulate your vents and block air from coming in, yet it allows you to gain access to your crawl space.
-Thanks to the crawl space vapor barrier, you can easily move the insulation to allow exterminators or hot water heater repairmen to access the crawl space.
+A crawl space vapor barrier is a solution that will allow you to insulate your vents and block air from coming in, yet it will enable you to gain access to your crawl space.
+Thanks to the crawl space vapor barrier, you can easily move the insulation to allow exterminators or water heater repairers to access the crawl space.

-Using the above tips, you will find that finding, purchasing, and installing your own crawl space vapor barrier can actually be fairly easy.
-If you take all of the above factors into account, you will be able to find the right crawl space vapor barrier that will keep your crawl space from becoming a health hazard thanks to all of the humidity and water that it will absorb.
+Using the above tips, you will find that finding, purchasing, and installing your own crawl space vapor barrier can be relatively easy.
+If you take all of the above factors into account, you will be able to find the right crawl space vapor barrier that will keep your crawl space from becoming a health hazard, thanks to all of the humidity and water that it will absorb.